Tl;dr: money has four functions within society: it is a value indicator; value itself; a facilitator of exchange; a

 The hermit owns 100% of control of what can be controlled.

 This notion is important.
 It underlines how the massive system we created called “society” is a consequence of interactions between individuals.

 The Hermit Is No Longer…a Hermit

 The addition of one person to the hermit’s society completely changes the societal equation and rewrites its rules.

 Alone, the hermit had full control over his environment, as we said.

 When a new person joins him, the hermit loses full ownership of control and must now share it with the new person.

 Furthermore, the existence of a new individual adds elements of randomness into the societal equation.
 That new person cannot be entirely controlled like a pet could, for example.

 L’enfer, c’est les autres.

-Since the hermit and the new individual are two different human beings, and that the possibilities of environment control are limitless, the two inhabitants will first have to create an agreement on the ownership and extend of control of the controllable variables.
+Since the hermit and the new individual are two different human beings, and that the possibilities of environmental control are limitless, the two inhabitants will first have to create an agreement on the ownership and percentage of control of the controllable variables.

 That’s basically the definition of the “law”.

 Humans, when alone, exercise 100% control upon the controllable variables of their environment.